 The rules and regulations gave me quite a chuckle.
 To be eligible for prizes on LottoRace gamers have to be at least 18 years old and successfully answer a skill testing question without assistance or mechanical or electronic aid.
 Give me a break.
 Multiple 25 times 4, add 10,824, divide by 3 and subtract 112.
 I felt like I was back in school for a moment there.

 The Bottom Line at LottoRace

-The social side of LottoRace might be interesting but not at the cost of sharing my private details and access to my Facebook page.
-I just couldn’t get past that point.
+The social side of LottoRace might be exciting but not at the cost of sharing my private details and access to my Facebook page.
+I couldn’t get past that point.
 I have played a variety of game apps, my personal favorite being Jeopardy when it was around.
-But I didn’t have to share my personal details and I certainly didn’t allow them to post anything on my page.
+But I didn’t have to share my details, and I certainly didn’t allow them to post anything on my page.

 Free – I think

-This game app gets a very big thumbs down.
-Definitely an app to not simply walk way from – run!
+This game app gets a huge thumbs down.
+Definitely an app to not simply walkway from – run!